Anthony Rizzo Player Props: Yankees vs. White Sox

-The New York Yankees, including Anthony Rizzo (.275 slugging percentage in past 10 games, including no homers), take on starter Lucas Giolito and the Chicago White Sox at Yankee Stadium, Tuesday at 7:05 PM ET.
+The New York Yankees, including Anthony Rizzo (.256 slugging percentage in past 10 games, including zero home run), take on starting pitcher Lance Lynn and the Chicago White Sox at Yankee Stadium, Wednesday at 7:05 PM ET.

 Anthony Rizzo Game Info & Props vs. the White Sox